AlexNikolov2/Avtoborsa/readme.md

 # Currently dynamizing the app:

-* Authentication is fully done, we are now going to make effective CRUD
+* Authentication is fully done, as well as details page,create and delete, now we are left to make edit, search, profile.

 # About the site: